Voljega/ExoDOSConverter/README.md

  - when possible, custom or generic controller configuration

-The tool is now fully compatible with Windows and Linux, Mac OS should work although some graphic issues may be present
+The tool is now fully compatible with Windows and Linux, Mac OS should work although some graphic issues may be present It should be used on a separate computer, not on the system you are targetting.

+On a side note, please do not use dosbox pure as core, it is not fully compatible with the eXo collections and using it with lead to a lot of games not running at all.

 ## Anti-virus false positives